93km | 1100m

-Ride some of the best gravel in the South of England on the Salisbury Plain Gravel Epic!
+Ride some of the best gravel in the South of England on the Salisbury Plain Gravel X!

-Choose between the 86km medium or full 119km long route taking in a mix of road, singletrack through the woods and sweeping gravel trails on the Plain.
+A perfect season ender with a 93km route taking in a mix of road, singletrack through the woods and sweeping gravel trails on the Plain.
 The course is rolling throughout with a couple of fun climbs to get onto the top of the Plain.
-Easy to get to from all over the South of England & Midlands, both routes offer real escapism far away from towns and traffic.
+Easy to get to from all over the South of England & Midlands, this ride offer real escapism far away from towns and traffic.

 - Ride the best gravel in the South of England with long, flowing sections on the Plain.